 Reviewed by: Fibe Research Team

-This is one of the most famous types of bank account in India.
+This is one of the most famous types of accounts in bank.
 It’s a simple bank account where you can deposit money, earn interest and withdraw funds whenever needed.
 It’s a safe place to keep your money while helping it grow.

 Key features: